openebs/mayastor-docs/reference/call-home.md

 ### How to disable the collection of usage data

 To disable the collection of data metrics from the cluster, add `--set obs.callhome.enabled=false` flag to the Helm install command.
 The Helm command, along with the flag, can either be executed during installation or can be re-executed post-installation.

 ### Where is the collected data stored?

-The collected information is stored on behalf of the OpenEBS project by DataCore Software Inc. in data centers located in Texas.
+The collected information is stored on behalf of the OpenEBS project by DataCore Software Inc. in data centers located in Texas, USA.